 - 11.15 Where approval is given, the PSP will instruct the Collaborations Team within the Quality and Standards department to undertake due diligence.
 This is not required for all collaborative models and is normally only undertaken for Transnational Education (TNE) proposals.
-The Partnership Scrutiny Panel will confirm the requirements for approved proposals. - 11.16 The first stage will be a desk based report and will cover: - academic and/or professional reputation and having the ability to enter into the collaboration and deliver HE provision; - existing collaborative arrangements; - legal and financial standing; - compatibility of mission and aims with those of the University; strategic fit; - existing QA systems and external QA and/or professional body reviews; and a draft Heads of Agreement (see paragraphs 11.19 -11.21). - 11.17 Based on the above, the PSP will:
+The Partnership Scrutiny Panel will confirm the requirements for approved proposals. - 11.16 The first stage will be a desk-based report and will cover: - academic and/or professional reputation and having the ability to enter into the collaboration and deliver HE provision; - existing collaborative arrangements; - legal and financial standing; - compatibility of mission and aims with those of the University; - strategic fit; - existing QA systems and external QA and/or professional body reviews; and - 11.17 Based on the above, the PSP will: - Approve the report and authorise the due diligence visit to proceed (subject to PPC approval of the course proposal); or

-- Approve the report and authorise the due diligence visit to proceed (subject to CRIC approval of the course proposal); or - Request additional information; or decide that the proposed partnership should not proceed.
+• Request additional information; or decide that the proposed partnership should not proceed.
 In this case, the College(s) will inform the prospective partner.